dxfrontier/cds-ts-repository/README.md

 `(method) this.createMany(entries: Array<KeyValueType<T>>) : Promise<InsertResult<T>>`.

-This method allows you to add multiple entries in the database.
+The `createMany` method allows you to add multiple entries in the database.

 `Parameters`